Custom-fit base cabinets for downdraft extractors

 02

-Downdraft extractors provide excellent performance in removing steam and odors.
-Instead of dispersing steam and odors throughout the room, the downdraft extractor sucks them directly downward.
-This ensures a more efficient and quicker removal of cooking vapors and significantly improves the air quality in your kitchen.
+Cooktop extractors offer excellent performance in removing steam and odors.
+Instead of allowing them to spread through the room, they are directly filtered and extracted at the source.
+This ensures more efficient and faster removal of cooking fumes and significantly improves the air quality in your kitchen.

 Plan your dream kitchen!